• About

 It will be the runners responsibility to navigate the course correctly which is why we strongly recommend the use of the GPX as a backup to our markers.

-Note we can only mark posts / trees, so extra vigilance will be required through fields etc.
+Note we can only mark posts / trees, so a bit of vigilance will be required through fields etc.

 CHECKPOINTS